 If you are looking to get out of your Timeshare legally and want to be sure that they are a dependable and authentic company, you can check if a firm is officially registered at www.lawsociety.org.co.uk.
-Even if you receive a call suggesting that these companies will be able to help you, it would be beneficial to you if you take 2 minutes and see if they are registered at the law society; this way, you can be sure that you are investing your time into a company that will be able to solve your problems.
+Even if you receive a call from a company suggesting they can help you, it is beneficial to take 2 minutes to see if they are registered at the law society.
+This way, you can be sure that you are investing your time into a legitimate company that has your genuine best interest at heart and will work to help solve your problems, not make them worse.

 Contact Us Today

-At Sarah Waddington Solicitors, we are here to help.
-Contact us Today by calling us direct on 01924 675039 or emailing us on [email protected] Alternatively, send us a message and one of our timeshare experts will be in touch with you shortly.
+At Sarah Waddington Solicitors, we are here to help our clients with all of their legal timeshare needs.
+If you would like to find out more or need some advice on your circumstances, then please do not hesitate to contact us by calling direct on - 01924 601009 or emailing - firstname.lastname@example.org.
+Alternatively, feel free to send us a message though our websites contact page and one of our timeshare experts will be in touch with you shortly.